Bleiburg repatriations: In popular culture

 The first film that mentioned the Bleiburg events was Sokol Did Not Love Him (Sokol ga nije volio), directed by Branko Schmidt and released in 1988.
 The surrender at Bleiburg was the subject of a 1999 Croatian film, Četverored, directed by Jakov Sedlar.
 It is based on the 1997 novel of the same name by Ivan Aralica.
 A 2004 Croatian film, Long Dark Night (Duga mračna noć), directed by Antun Vrdoljak, covers the wartime in a Slavonian village from 1941 to 1945 and post-war events in Slovenia.
 A longer version of the movie aired on the Croatian Radiotelevision as a TV series in 13 episodes.
-The Miner (Rudar), a 2017 Slovenian film directed by Hanna Antonina Wojcik Slak, is based on the discovery of the Barbara Pit massacre in 2009.
+The Miner (Rudar), a 2017 Slovenian film directed by Hanna Slak, is based on the discovery of the Barbara Pit massacre in 2009.

 Croatian-Australian painter Charles Billich painted a series of works on the event.